-Key skills that Hope Coaches can acquire are becoming exceptional listeners: Listening without giving advice or trying to solve problems.
+The first key skill that a Hope Coach must acquire is becoming an exceptional listener.
+Listening without giving advice or trying to solve problems.
 Listening to really hear the person in crisis and help them process their pain in order to see a way forward.